kristofzerbe/kiko.io/source/_posts/Folder-based-publishing-in-Lightroom.md

           ->  <Year>-<Month> <Eventname>
 ```

-First step after shooting, is to copy all RAW files from the SD Card into a new subfolder of the current year.
+First step after shooting is to copy all RAW files from the SD Card into a new subfolder of the current year.
 From there I import them into my Lightroom catalog.

 After sorting, rejecting, editing and flagging in Lightroom, I have to "export" the 4- and 5-star rated images into the cloud.
 There I have a slightly different structure, with a different root folder name and without the year: